 What seems unavoidable is that more coffee, tea, energy drinks, alcoholic beverages and RTD beverages that incorporate CBD oil into their formulations will fill shelves.
 These infused beverages are showing up with increasing frequency and becoming a force to be reckoned with.
-While the health benefits of CBD are up for debate, protein-rich beverages made with whey protein have proven health benefits and will continue to fill convenience and grocery store shelves in 2020.
+While the health benefits of CBD are up for debate (Mail this link), protein-rich beverages made with whey protein (Mail this link) have proven health benefits and will continue to fill convenience and grocery store shelves in 2020.

 Tips for Food Formulators

 No matter the trend, a consistent theme is improved nutrition.
-A stronger focus for consumers, however, is going beyond the temporary “good-for-you” claims and looking at how food can help them live longer, healthier lives.
+A stronger focus for consumers, however, is going beyond the temporary “good-for-you” claims and looking at how food can help them live longer, healthier lives (Mail this link).

-If you’re seeking alternative ingredients to reduce or replace high-cost, high-fat ingredients such as milk, butter, eggs, cream cheese, oil and heavy cream, consider using Grande Bravo® functional whey protein.
+If you’re seeking alternative ingredients to reduce or replace high-cost, high-fat ingredients such as milk, butter, eggs, cream cheese, oil and heavy cream, consider using Grande Bravo® functional whey protein (Mail this link).
 It can serve as an all-natural replacement for many traditional ingredients, and it can help manufacturers clean up their labels.
 This freeze/thaw and shelf-stable ingredient is recognized by consumers and has superior water-holding capabilities, setting it above commodity whey proteins that compromise taste, viscosity and mouthfeel.